scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 ### The Reverse Diffusion Process for Sampling

 The reverse diffusion process is the conjugate of the forward process.
-While the forward process evolves $p_t(\mathbf{x})$ toward $\mathcal{N}(\mathbf{0},I)$, the reverse process reverses this evolution, restoring $\mathcal{N}(\mathbf{0},I)$ to $p_t$.
+While the forward process evolves $p_t(\mathbf{x})$ toward Gaussian noise, the reverse process reverses this evolution, restoring Gaussian noise to $p_t$.

-The concept behind the reverse process is intuitive: since Langevin dynamics acts as an identity operation on a distribution—preserving it unchanged—any forward process composed with its corresponding reverse process should similarly yield an identity transformation.
-Specifically, at any time $t$, combining the forward and reverse processes must reproduce the Langevin dynamics for the distribution $p_t(\mathbf{x})$, as illustrated in the following diagram.
+The concept behind the reverse process is intuitive: since Langevin dynamics acts as an identity operation on a distribution—preserving it unchanged—any forward process composed with its corresponding reverse process should similarly yield an Langevin dynamics.
+Specifically, at any time $t$, combining the forward and reverse processes should reproduce the Langevin dynamics for the distribution $p_t(\mathbf{x})$, as illustrated in the following diagram.

 <div class="row mt-3">
     <div class="col-md-10 offset-md-1 col-lg-8 offset-lg-2 mt-3 mt-md-0">